-A recent survey by the Nellie Mae Corporation revealed that over 40 percent of college freshmen have a credit card.
-By the time they reach their final year of college, more than 90 percent have at least one credit card – and the average is four per student.
+A recent survey by student loan provider Sallie Mae indicates that 56 percent of college students have at least one credit card.
+Typically, by the time a student reaches their final year of college, more than 90 percent have at least one credit card—and the average is four per student!

 The answer isn’t to avoid using credit cards altogether, but to use them responsibly.
 Make sure your student understands that many employers obtain credit scores as part of the hiring process, and that a good credit score is necessary to rent an apartment once they graduate.

-If your student does get a credit card, pass along these hints to ensure that they’re managed correctly:
+If your student does get a credit card, pass along these tips to ensure that they’re managed correctly:

 - Pay the bill on time.
 This improves your credit score and will save you thousands of dollars in interest over the course of your lifetime.

 - Pay more than the minimum amount each month—and if you can, pay the entire balance.